Ocean Plastic Gifts

 Why: Because our oceans are becoming irreversibly degraded, via macro, meso, micro and nano plastics.

-Grid reference of location.
+Grid reference of locations cleared.

 Details of transport.